 Part A activities are the responsibility of the Environment Agency and controls relate to emissions to land, water and air.
 Part B activities are subject to control by local authorities and controls relate only to emissions to air.
-The aim of this system of authorising operators, with appropriate conditions, is to encourage the use of best available techniques not entailing excessive costs to reduce any emission to air, which may have a harmful effect on human health or the environment.
+The aim of this system of authorising operators, with appropriate conditions, is to encourage the use of best available techniques not entailing excessive costs to reduce any emission to air that may have a harmful effect on human health or the environment.

-The European Directive of 1996 on Integrated Pollution Prevention and Control was affected in the United Kingdom by the Pollution Prevention and Control Act, 1999.
-Under this legislation Part I of the EPA was repealed once all existing activities had been transferred to the new scheme as specified in the Pollution Prevention and Control (England and Wales) Regulations, 2000 (as amended).
+The European Directive of 1996 on Integrated Pollution Prevention and Control was affected in the United Kingdom by the Pollution Prevention and Control Act 1999.
+Under this legislation, Part I of the EPA was repealed once all existing activities had been transferred to the new scheme as specified in the Pollution Prevention and Control (England and Wales) Regulations 2000 (as amended).

 These regulations introduced new Part A1 and Part A2 categories.
 Activities within these A1 and A2 installations are controlled through a single permitting procedure designed to protect the environment.
-All emissions to air, water and land, together with a range of other environmental effects defined as emissions (e.g. noise and vibration) are considered together.
+All emissions to air, water and land, together with a range of other environmental effects defined as emissions (e.g. noise and vibration), are considered together.
 Part A2 installations are regulated by local authorities in addition to their Part B responsibilities.
-For information on Part A1 installations please contact The Environment Agency.
+For information on Part A1 installations, please contact the Environment Agency.

 Part B installations remain subject to controls over emissions to air only.

-Main Features of the Environmental Permitting regime:
+Features of the Environmental Permitting Regulations

 - Prescribed activities designated for local control must not be operated without a permit from the local enforcing authority in whose area they are located.
-Mobile plants must be permitted by the local enforcing authority in whose area the operator has his principle place of business.
+Mobile plants must be permitted by the local enforcing authority in whose area the operator has its principle place of business.

 - Operators of prescribed activities must submit a detailed application for permission to the enforcing body.

-- Local Authorities are statutorily obliged to include conditions in any permit they issue which are designed to ensure that the activity is operated using the Best Available Technology (BAT) to prevent and minimise emissions of prescribed substances and to render harmless any substance that may be emitted.
+- Local authorities are statutorily obliged to include conditions in any permit they issue which are designed to ensure that the activity is operated using the Best Available Technology (BAT) to prevent and minimise emissions of prescribed substances and to render harmless any substance that may be emitted.

 - In addition to any specific conditions included in a permit, all permissions implicitly impose a duty on the operator to use BAT in relation to any aspect of the activity that is not covered by the specific conditions.

-- Secretary of State process guidance notes (PGs) have been issued on all main categories of activity coming under local enforcing authority control.
+- Secretary of State Process Guidance Notes (PGs) have been issued on all main categories of activity coming under local enforcing authority control.

 - Operators can appeal against refusal of an application, against the conditions included in a permit, and against the various forms of notice that may be served by a local enforcing authority.